annaesvensson/yellow-help/1-en/how-to-change-the-content.md

 Using CSS:

     ! {.class}
     !
-Here's a notice with custom class.
+Here's a general block element.
     !
 Text can span over several lines
     ! and contain Markdown text formatting.